Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Case studies

 \section{Case studies}

-We apply model-based and model-free tipping point analysis to two synthetic datasets based on digitized Kaplan-Meier plots from the studies CodeBreaK200 \cite{de2023sotorasib} and ExteNET \cite{martin2017neratinib}, to illustrate how model-based and model-free differ in real scenarios in terms of their assumptions, strengths and weaknesses, as well as their interpretation.
-A comparison of summary statistics between the reported and re-constructed data is shown in Appendix indicating well-representation of the original data.
+We apply model-based and ad hoc tipping point analyses to two re-constructed datasets from the studies CodeBreaK200 \citep{de2023sotorasib} and ExteNET \citep{martin2017neratinib}, to illustrate how model-based and ad hoc analyses differ in real scenarios in terms of their assumptions and their interpretations.
+A comparison of summary statistics between the reported and re-constructed data is shown in \hyperref[tab:compare]{Appendix} Table \ref{tab:report}, indicating fair representation of the original data.

+For the model-based tipping point analysis, We adopted a Weibull distribution for the event times, as it provides a better fit compared to an exponential distribution which assumes a constant hazard over time.
+The treatment effect us summarized through hazard ratios estimated using Cox proportional hazard models.
+The range of sensitivity parameters for each tipping point analyses are chosen such that the tipping point can be identified.
+Note that it is possible to not reach a tipping point at all for studies with strong treatment effect and low number of patients requiring imputations.